 In May, the Pew Research Center announced that, in the first quarter of the year, millennials had surpassed Generation X to be the biggest share of the US workforce.
 Millennials transitioning from college into employment have helped those figures along, as has immigration; over the past five years, over half of the immigrants coming into the US have been millennials.

-Which workforce trends do you predict will fizzle out and which will flourish in 2016?
+Which workforce trends do you predict will fizzle out and which will flourish?
 Let us know in the comments section.